Farmers React to USDA Allocating $700 Million for Regenerative Agriculture

 “If the Trump administration wants this initiative to succeed, USDA must make sure the Natural Resources Conservation Service—after significant funding cuts—has enough staff to get these dollars out quickly and fairly, reaching farmers across America, not just the largest operations by default,” she said in a statement.

-Some MAHA advocates have expressed their disapproval of EPA policies.
-Aubrey Bettencourt, Chief of the NRCS, on Dec.
-10 said that her organization is in discussions with EPA Director Lee Zeldin and his staff.
+Some MAHA advocates have expressed their disapproval of Environmental Protection Agency (EPA) policies.
+Aubrey Bettencourt, chief of the NRCS, on Dec.
+10 said her organization is in discussions with EPA Director Lee Zeldin and his staff.

-The Small Business Administration (SBA) also indicated its backing of regenerative farming.
+The Small Business Administration (SBA) also indicated that it supports regenerative farming.

 SBA Director of Rural Affairs Richard Kingan described the pilot program as “an initiative that reflects a forward-thinking commitment to healthier communities and a resilient food supply.”